-In 1966 Lee became a member of the Privy Council.
+In 1966 Lee became a member of the Privy Council, and was elected Chairman of the Labour Party the following year.
 Lee was unseated in the 1970 election, but was given a peerage, becoming Baroness Lee of Asheridge.
-Baroness Lee spent her last years writing, publishing two books before her death on the 16th November 1988 in London.
+Baroness Lee spent her last years writing, publishing two books before her death on 16 November 1988 in London.

-Lee’s largest success was without a doubt the role she played in creating and defending the Open University.
-This education institution was vital in delivering an education to anyone anywhere and still is today.
-Although she was fixated on combating class struggle, rather than inequality between the sexes, her efforts in funding the Open University allowed women from across the country to gain access to an education that would have otherwise been unavailable to them.
+Jennie Lee left a large impact on British politics, and a major legacy in the form of the Open University.
+From her earliest entry into politics, Lee impressed her colleagues with her belligerent and stubborn, but compassionate, manner.
+Fiercely devoted to the needs of the working classes, Lee never forgot her roots.
+Her largest success was without a doubt the role she played in creating and defending the Open University, through which thousands were able to obtain educational opportunities previously inaccessible.
+Although she was fixated on combating class struggle, rather than inequality between the sexes, Lee’s efforts in establishing the Open University allowed women from across the country to gain access to an education that might otherwise have been unavailable to them.